adrianjuhl/ansible-role-thycotic-cli/README.md

 ## Requirements

-* Requires `xmlstarlet` to be installed on the server.
 * This role requires root access by default (unless configured to install into a directory owned by the ansible user - see Role Variables section), so either run it in a playbook with a global `become: true`, or invoke the role with `become: true`.

 ## Role Variables